manjurul-karim/L2A2/README.md

 # 2️⃣.
 Explain the Primary Key and Foreign Key concepts in PostgreSQL.

-<p> PostgresSQL store data table wise.A table create with Row and column.Basically every row store different data column wise.if we want to operate CRUD operation in a table we need to identify every row uniquely. postgresSQL makes differences between row/record with key.Key is the one of most important things in database which helps to store data correctly and connect each others tables.
+<p> PostgresSQL store data in table wise.A table create with Row and column.Basically every row store different data column wise.if we want to operate CRUD operation in a table we need to identify every row uniquely. postgresSQL makes differences between row/record with key.Key is the one of most important things in database which helps to store data correctly and connect each others tables.

-**Primary Key:** The **primary key** constraint uniquely identifies each record in a table.Primary keys must contain UNIQUE values, and cannot contain NULL values.A table can have only ONE primary key and in the table, this primary key can consist of single or multiple columns.if we want to store any person data here person_Fid can be primary key.
+**Primary Key:** The `primary key` constraint uniquely identifies each record in a table.Primary keys must contain UNIQUE values, and cannot contain NULL values.A table can have only ONE `primary key` and in the table, this `primary key` can consist of single or multiple columns.if we want to store any person data here __person_id__ can be `primary key`.

 table of person: